mathijskr/lineracer/README.md

 # lineracer
-A line rider game in your terminal.
+A simple line rider game in your terminal using termbox.

 ## How to install:
 1. Install termbox development files: